bhdriyol/Dino/README.md

 # Dino

 A social media app where people tell their stories.

+**Dino is currently under development, so some features may be missing or not working.**

 ## Development Setup